 Logitech G533 Headset Review: Powerful Performance for Clarity of Sound

 The movement of sound is the vibration of the very particles of life.
-It’s kinetic -- swollen with energy and vital information.
+It’s kinetic — swollen with energy and vital information.
 At its core, sound tells us so much about the world around us and our place in it.
-From communicating with other humans and animals to determining distance and location, sound stands behind sight as our second fastest collector of information.
+From communicating with other humans to determining distance and location, sound stands behind sight as our second fastest collector of information.

-The human ear is able to discern frequencies from 20hz to 20khz, but oftentimes, much of that force and fury (and information, too) is lost upon us, trickling somewhere into the ether.
-In entertainment, but specifically gaming, it’s not necessarily poor sound design that keeps us from sweeping sonorous delight -- but instead it’s the man-made machines by which we interact with sound that create distortion between what we hear and what we’re meant to hear.
+The human ear can discern frequencies from 20Hz to 20KHz, but frequently, much of that force and fury (and information, too) is lost on us, trickling somewhere into the ether.
+In entertainment, and, specifically, gaming, it’s not necessarily poor sound design that keeps us from sweeping sonorous delight.
+Instead, it’s the man-made machines by which we interact with sound that distort what we hear and what we’re meant to hear.

-For us gamers, the most immediate and intimate way of interacting with sound is via the gaming headset.
-And the truth is that the market is flooded with dozens of poorly planned, poorly designed, and poorly implemented headset peripherals that eschew clarity for flash and masquerade features as innovation.
+For gamers, the most immediate and intimate way of interacting with sound is via the gaming headset.
+And the truth is that the market is flooded with dozens of poorly-planned, poorly-designed, and poorly-implemented headsets that eschew clarity for flash and masquerade features as innovation.

 In other and more simplistic words, they’re all hype.

 The Logitech G533 doesn’t have time for all that skulduggery.
-Instead, it gets down to business fast and simple, while providing a lucid clarity of sound that will make you feel like you’re hearing for the very first time.
+Instead, it gets down to business quickly, while providing a lucid clarity of sound that will make you feel like you’re hearing for the very first time.

 Ingeniously engineered, the Logitech G533 headset stands apart from other gaming headsets on the market.
 Unlike those which typically employ rigid and static diaphragms (pictured above left) that operate more like pistons in an engine than cells in a body, the G533 employs some pretty stellar technology that allows its diaphragms (above right) to produce sounds with impeccable fidelity.

-For example, my battle-tested Turtle Beach Earforce X12s produce a sometimes distorted wall-of-sound (a wall that doesn’t separate sounds into their individual parts, but instead throws sounds at you like a cohesive concrete brick).
-But the Logitech G533 headset takes a more civilized approach to sound production.
+For example, my battle-tested Turtle Beach Earforce X12s produce a sometimes distorted wall-of-sound (a wall that doesn’t separate sounds into their parts but instead throws sounds at you like a concrete brick).
+But the Logitech G533 headset takes a more civilized approach to sound.

-Because each diaphragm is able to parse sound into its individual parts, the G533 is able to deliver sound clearly and accurately in a true surround sound experience.
-What that means is that all sounds won’t come from a singular direction or position, but instead only the sounds that truly emanate from a specific direction will come from that specific direction, helping you pinpoint enemies and hazards more easily.
+Because each diaphragm can parse sound into its parts, the G533 can deliver sound clearly and accurately in a true surround sound experience.
+What that means is that all sounds won’t come from a single direction or position, but instead, only the sounds that truly emanate from a specific direction will come from that specific direction, helping you pinpoint enemies and hazards more easily.

 Battlefield 1: A Quick Case Study in Proficient Sound Engineering